questdb/py-tsbs-benchmark/README.md

 ```

 If your benchmarking client and QuestDB server are on separate machines then you
-shouldn't need any config tweaks to get best the performance.
+shouldn't need any config tweaks to get the best performance.

-The benchmark script assumes the instance is running on localhost on standard
+The benchmark script assumes that the instance is running on localhost on standard
 ports: If the instance is remote or uses different ports you can pass the
 `--host`, `--ilp-port` and `--http-port` arguments to the benchmark script
 shown later.

 Your milage may vary of course, but it's clear from the benchmarks below that
-it's worth using the [`sender.dataframe()`](https://py-questdb-client.readthedocs.io/en/latest/api.html#questdb.ingress.Sender.dataframe) API and not looping through the
+it's worth using the [`sender.dataframe()`](https://py-questdb-client.readthedocs.io/en/latest/api.html#questdb.ingress.Sender.dataframe)
-dataframe row by row in Python.
+API and not looping through the dataframe row by row in Python.

 ## Results

-By implementing the Pandas ingestion layer in native code we're now ~20x faster
+By implementing the Pandas ingestion layer in native code, we're now ~20x faster
 in single-threaded code and ~60x faster in multi-threaded code, including
 database insert operations.